The Manufacturing Conversation Most Hardware Startups Don't Have Early Enough

 The gap is not ambition or technical capability.
 The gap is preparation.
 A contract

 manufacturer cannot quote what you cannot define.
 An incomplete BOM, missing tolerances, undefined test requirements, and a volume forecast based on optimism rather than data produce a quote built on contingency.
-Manufacturers protect themselves by quoting high.
-The founder assumes manufacturing is expensive.
-Neither side has enough information to know if the number is right.

 What went wrong started before the first email was sent.

-What manufacturers evaluate about you
+Manufacturers evaluate you

 Manufacturers evaluate startups the same way investors do.
-A startup with a complete RFQ package, realistic volumes, and a funded program gets engineering attention and competitive pricing.
-A startup with a napkin sketch and questions about affording a prototype run gets deprioritized.
+A startup with a complete RFQ package, realistic volumes, and a funded program gets more engineering attention and competitive pricing.
+A startup with a sketch and questions about affording a prototype run gets deprioritized.

-The China question
+China

-Before committing to any manufacturer found online, verify they are an actual factory.
-Request a copy of their business license.
+Before committing to any manufacturer found online, verify they're an actual factory and request a copy of their business license.
 The Chinese business license shows the legal representative, registered capital, business scope, and registered address.
-If the business scope says trading or import/export but does not include manufacturing, you are dealing with a trading company regardless of what their website claims.

-How a manufacturer handles payment reveals their business structure.
-Some cannot accept USD directly because their license does not include import/export authorization.
-If the manufacturer asks you to wire payment to a different company name, a Hong Kong entity, or a personal account, understand the entity structure before you send money.
+If the manufacturer asks you to wire payment to a different company name, a Hong Kong entity, or a personal account, know the entity structure before you wire funds.

 BOM visibility

-Do not ask the manufacturer to disclose their component costs.
-Build your own BOM cost model.
-Price every component through online distributors and component search engines.
 Compare your calculated material cost to the manufacturer's quoted material line.
 The gap is their material handling margin.
 You now have a basis for negotiation.

 Hardware investors evaluate manufacturing readiness as part of due diligence.
 What is the fully-loaded unit cost at target production volume?
 Who manufactures your product and why?
 What NRE investment is required?
 What IP do you own outright?
 What tariff exposure exists given your sourcing geography?